AbrorbekAllaberganov/AbrorbekAllaberganov/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on Full Level Service
-- 📫 How to reach me: ...
+- 📫 How to reach me:  abror.developer@gmail.com
-- 😄 Pronouns: abror.developer@gmail.com